-The trading process begins with your completion of at least one set of account forms and your receipt of this disclosure booklet.
+The process of trading begins with your completing at least one set of account forms and reading and confirming receipt of the disclosure booklet.

 Please be sure that you read and understand everything in this disclosure booklet.
 Otherwise, the opening of your account may be delayed.
-A new account can be traded only when the complete Application is approved by R.J.
+A new account can be traded only when the Application and initial funds are accepted in, and the Application is approved by, R.J.
 O'Brien's Chicago office.